JamesClonk/terraform-vcloud-kubernetes/README.md

 #### DCS+
 ![DCS+ Dashboard](https://raw.githubusercontent.com/JamesClonk/terraform-vcloud-kubernetes/data/dcs_dashboard.png)

-By default (unless configured otherwise in your `terraform.tfvars`) once the deployment is done you should something similar to above in your DCS+ Portal.
+By default (unless configured otherwise in your `terraform.tfvars`) once the deployment is done you should see something similar to above in your DCS+ Portal.
 There will be 1 bastion host (a jumphost VM for SSH access to the other VMs), 3 control plane VMs for the Kubernetes server nodes, and 3 worker VMs that are responsible for running your Kubernetes workload.

 #### Kubernetes-Dashboard
 ![DCS+ Dashboard](https://raw.githubusercontent.com/JamesClonk/terraform-vcloud-kubernetes/data/dcs_k8s_dashboard.png)